Olympic Triathlon: What Is Zone 4 / Threshold Training?

 • Neglecting rest: Without enough recovery, fitness gains stall and fatigue builds.

-A: They should feel hard and challenging, but sustainable for the interval duration—not max sprint efforts.
+They should feel hard and challenging, but sustainable for the interval duration, not max sprint efforts.

 Final Thoughts

-Zone 4 training is where speed, strength, and stamina meet.
-By pushing your threshold and honing your ability to sustain hard efforts, you’ll race faster, respond better to surges, and finish stronger in your Olympic triathlon.
+Zone 4 training is where speed, strength and stamina truly come together in harmony.
+By consistently pushing your threshold and carefully honing your ability to sustain these hard, intense efforts, you’ll not only race faster but also respond more effectively to sudden surges during competition, ultimately allowing you to finish stronger in your Olympic triathlon.
+Begin incorporating well-structured Zone 4 sessions into your regular training routine and unlock the next level of your triathlon performance like never before!

 Are you ready to break through your limits?